balmebru/FishIDisease/README.md

 # Preprocessor

-Ideas and popular methods for preprocessing the image are:
+Ideas and popular methods for preprocessing the image are

 - Background Subtraction: Remove non-relevant background elements to isolate the region of interest (ROI).
 - Selective Denoising: Apply a median filter with a 5x5 kernel for noise reduction while preserving edges.
 (Reference: Jin, L., & Liang, H. (2017).
 Deep learning for underwater image recognition in small sample size situations.
 OCEANS 2017 - Aberdeen, 1–4. https://doi.org/10.1109/OCEANSE.2017.8084645)